tesseractpro-io/blog/state-of-ai/page.md

 Training and validating of the AI models used by Tesseract Pro works by anonymousing the user data before processing.
 Protecting user data and maintaining privacy and security standards is a critical ethical consideration when integrating AI into Tesseract Pro, because of this I have included an option under the [Account Settings](https://www.tesseractpro.io/account) of every user to opt-out of the datacollection of the AI model.
 This means we will not use your data to train or validate the Tesseract Pro AI models. **You are in control**

-By using constantly updating the model with the latest confirmed turningpoints, the model will (hopefully) improve over time.
+By constantly updating the model with the latest confirmed turningpoints, the model will (hopefully) improve over time.

 # Now what?